auntyemman/alx-pre_course/0x01-git/README.md

-# This is alx intoduction to git
+# This is a modification of my README file

 This introduces the potential ***Software Engineer*** to the basic of git and github.

-## Tasks 1: Repo-session
+## Tasks 1: To make changes from github then get the changes for further modification on git

 ## Mandatory